 You can also configure domain names with DNSSEC information during the initial creation of the domain in IRS.
-For more information, refer to "DNSSEC" on page 51.
+For more information, refer to "DNSSEC" on page 49.

 - 1. A new domain name cannot be created if it already exists in the Registry.
 If you attempt to create an existing domain name, the error message This domain already exists will be displayed. - 2.
-You cannot create a new domain name if the name has been associated with a Block tag. - 3.
-If a Block Create tag is applied to a domain name, the domain name cannot be created in the registry unless the tag is configured with the Allow Override setting.
-For more information, refer to "Block Create Tags" on the facing page. - 4.
+You cannot create a new domain name if the name has been associated with a Block Full tag setting. - If a Block Create tag is applied to a domain name, the domain name cannot be created in the registry unless the tag is configured with the Block - Approval or Block - Charge on Approval setting.
+For more information, refer to "Block - Create Tags" on the facing page. - 4.
 If the domain name is restricted or reserved, you must first create a special domain name request.
 For more information, refer to Requesting a Special Domain Name.